altair823/make_minutes_of_meeting/README.md

 This json file will set the default values for metadata:
 - The author of the document will be "John Doe"
-- The extension of the document will be ".txt"
+- The extension of the document will be `txt`
 - The header of the document will be "--------header--------"
 - The footer of the document will be "--------footer--------"